The Benefits of a Bauer Dual Degree

 Students who have completed the GMAT or the GRE as part of the admissions process for one of the degrees will not be required to take either of these exams again as part of the admissions process for the second degree.

 A Bauer MS degree requires between 30 and 36 credit hours.
 The Bauer MBA degree requires 48 credit hours.
 Students pursuing the dual degree will need to complete all requirements for both the MBA and the MS degree.
 Where applicable, the dual degree will leverage existing overlaps between the MBA and MS requirements.
 In addition, students pursuing the dual degree will have the possibility to use MBA electives to fulfill some of the MS degree requirements.
 The MBA/MS dual degree will require between 63 and 69 credit hours.
-The tables below provide a detailed list of courses that a student may take in order to earn the respective degrees.

 Ideally, students who are petitioning for MBA/MS status should not have completed more than 50% of the credit hours required by their first degree program at the time of their enrollment in the second degree program.